Blood vessel disorder: Signs and symptoms

 It is often asymptomatic in the early stages of blood vessel disorder.
 When the disease develops, a variety of signs can be observed in different body parts.
 For instance, patients may have pale skin, cold hands and feet, and numb fingertips.
 These are mainly due to the reduction in blood flow to the limbs, resulting in a decrease in heat distribution to these areas.
 Ulcers and wounds would also take a much longer time to heal because of the impairment in blood clot formation process.
 Muscle weakness and cramping may occur as well, especially in the legs, because of the insufficient oxygen supply to muscle cells for metabolism.

 Complications

-The vascular system strongly influences the condition of the heart.
-It is also vital in the rest of the body as the blood vessels are in charge of carrying nutrients and the discard of metabolic wastes.
-Therefore, blood vessel disorder can cause serious complications in the whole body.
+The vascular system plays a central role in cardiovascular function and overall physiology by transporting oxygen, nutrients, and hormones to tissues and removing metabolic waste products.
+Because of this essential role, disorders of the blood vessels can affect multiple organ systems and may lead to serious systemic complications, including cardiovascular and metabolic consequences.

-Coronary arteries are the blood vessels that supply to the heart for its normal function.
-Blood vessel disorders occur in coronary arteries would affect cardiac activity.
-For instance, due to atherosclerosis, the plaque would obstruct and causes ischaemia - the reduction of blood flow through the arteries.
-Ischaemia would then result in the decrease in oxygen supply to the heart, hence weaken the heart.
-It causes a vicious cycle as a weakened heart contraction would decrease blood supply to the body, including cardiac muscle (muscle of heart).
-Moreover, if the plaque suddenly ruptures in the heart, it will cause a heart attack.
+Coronary arteries supply oxygenated blood to the heart muscle.
+Disorders affecting these vessels, particularly atherosclerosis, can narrow or obstruct the arterial lumen and reduce blood flow to the myocardium, resulting in myocardial ischemia.
+Prolonged or severe ischemia may impair cardiac function and, in some cases, lead to heart failure.
+In addition, rupture of an atherosclerotic plaque can trigger the formation of a thrombus, causing acute blockage of a coronary artery and resulting in myocardial infarction (heart attack).